 4. Check in with yourself.

-Finally, after you’ve assessed your situation, crafted a plan of action and carried it out, check in with yourself to see that you are on track toward parenting the way you wanted.
+Finally, after you’ve assessed your situation, crafted a plan of action, and carried it out, check-in with yourself to see that you are on track toward parenting the way you wanted.
 There are bound to be missteps at times.
 You’re human.
 The only thing you can do is begin again.
 Start over.
 Apologize.
 Hug it out.
 Move forward.
-Live in love, and know that your daily work of parenting is creating good, strong, resilient, and well-loved people.
+Live in love, and know that your daily parenting work is creating good, strong, resilient, and well-loved people.